Back to blog

 MAM 2

-Due to the unprecedented chip control, MAM can also increase tool life up to 10 times that of traditional machining methods, and can allow for increases in feedrates up to 5 times over traditional methods…while also providing significantly improved surface finishes during the drilling operation.
+Due to the unprecedented chip control, MAM can also increase tool life up to 10 times that of traditional machining methods and allow for increases in feedrates up to five times over traditional methods, while also providing significantly improved surface finishes during the drilling operation.

-One of the leading technological companies in the area of Modulation Assisted Machining is a company called M4 Sciences.
-You can find out more about M4 Sciences, and the technology of Modulation Assisted Machining, by visiting their website: http://www.m4sciences.com
+One of the leading technological companies in the area of MAM is a company called M4 Sciences.
+You can find out more about M4 Sciences and the technology of MAM by visiting their website: http://www.m4sciences.com.